SAT Tutoring and ACT Tutoring with Mr. Eisenberg

 E-Mail: tutor (at) abcandj.com

-Long Island Regents Prep Don't need an indivdual tutor, or wish to supplement your study?
+Long Island Regents Prep Don't need an indivdual tutor?
+Or do you wish to supplement your study?
 With courses designed and taught by experienced teachers, this group provides review for Regents exams in one day.
+Full disclosure: I have taught the Global History Regents prep course for LIRP in recent years.

 College Admissions And Financing